unoplatform/uno/doc/articles/interop/wasm-javascript-1.md

 ## Invoke JavaScript code From C#

-Whenever there's a need to invoke a JavaScript code in the browser, the `WebAssembly.WebAssemblyRuntime` static class should be used.
+Whenever there's a need to invoke a JavaScript code in the browser, the `Uno.Foundation.WebAssemblyRuntime` static class should be used.
 There is also helpers you can call as _extension methods_ on the elements.

 ``` csharp
 // Invoke javascript synchronously